octo-technology/OpenTezos/docs/michelson/smart-contracts.md

 The **code** of the smart contract is a sequence of Michelson instructions separated by semi-colons `;`.

-We will delve into this more deeply in "instructions" and "tutorial" sections, but let's have a quick overview.
+We will delve into this more deeply in "instructions" and "tutorial" sections, but before that let's have a quick overview of the Michelson language.

+## Michelson overview

 The Michelson language is the reference language for Tezos smart contracts.
 It is a low-level **stack-based** language and is also a **Turing-complete** language.
 This means it has basic operations allowing to read/write/compare values in-memory, has infinite memory, and allows conditional operators (e.g. _if_, _switch_ instructions).

 The Michelson language introduces data types for structuring data and instructions on these data types for manipulating data.

-#### Stack-based language
+### Stack-based language

 Generally speaking, a _stack_ data structure is a linear collection of elements which can be added or removed respectively with the `PUSH` and `POP` instruction.
 In the Michelson language, elements can be pushed to the top of the pile or removed from the top of the pile.
 This kind of stack is called LIFO (Last In First Out).